It’s Theism, Not Intermarriage, Driving American Jews from Judaism

 This is a crisis of faith.
 It’s been happening for decades.
 Why isn’t it on the Jewish communal agenda?

 Instead, intermarriage is the bogeyman.
-Fear of the 52% intermarriage rate identified by the 1990 NJPS launched a billion dollars of “continuity crisis” initiatives.
+Fear of the 52% intermarriage rate identified by the 1990 National Jewish Population Survey (NJPS) launched a billion dollars of “continuity crisis” initiatives.
 Most of that programming hoped to encourage young Jews to meet and marry other Jews.
 But after a decade of frenzied activity, the 2001 NJPS showed nary a dent in the intermarriage rate.

 By 2013, the Pew survey found many more intermarried than in-married households in the United States.
 My estimate based on Pew percentages is 1,166,000 intermarried households to 742,000 in-married households, with the gap widening ever-faster.

 There’s no question that the way Jews participate in Jewish life is changing.
 The mistake is to blame intermarriage itself as a cause for the change.
 Intermarriage is a result — a result of the same sweeping societal forces that are affecting many other aspects of American life, including secularization; multiculturalism; increased school/work/neighborhood options; and, for American Jews, acceptance, equality, and admiration.
-(It wasn’t Jewish piety that kept intermarriage rates so low until the 1960s, it was rampant anti-Semitism.)
+(It wasn’t Jewish piety that kept intermarriage rates so low until the 1960s; widespread anti-Semitism helped.)

 Nevertheless, segments of the organized Jewish community today continue to base their approach on a dishonest sociology that claims an intermarriage cause-and-effect, promulgated by a handful of academicians who’ve been at it for decades — most recently last month, courtesy of Israeli taxpayer shekels.
 Shmuel Rosner, a reporter who contributed to this latest effort, displays this confusion when he writes, “interfaith marriage leads to eventual assimilation.”